1. Who is the Course Director with overall responsibility for students on this course?

 5. What one-to-one or small group teaching will students on this course receive?

 On the taught part of the course, students will have small group teaching for classes (usually no more than 14 in a group) and for practicals (usually no more than 10 students to each demonstrator).
 Supervision of projects will be on a one-to-one basis.

 6. Who will take overall responsibility for an individual student’s progress and for completing the joint progress report form in each term of the course?

 Responsibility for an individual student’s progress is usually taken by the Course Lecturer in conjunction with the Course Director who will also monitor progress of all students on the course.
 The progress report form each term will be completed by the Course Lecturer in Michaelmas term and by the project supervisors in Hilary and Trinity terms.

 7. What workspace will be provided?
 What IT support/library facilities/experimental facilities will be available?

-There is a dedicated MSc centre for the MSc in Neuroscience and one other taught MSc course within the Department of Experimental Psychology (although projects can be undertaken in a number of different departments throughout the University).
-The MSc centre is equipped with 20 networked workstations.
+There is a dedicated MSc office for the MSc in Neuroscience within the Department of Physiology, Anatomy and Genetics (although projects can be undertaken in a number of different departments throughout the University).
+The MSc centre is equipped with networked workstations.
 Wireless access is provided throughout the Department.
-The Department of Experimental Psychology also has its own computing support group if there are problems with equipment or software.
-There are copies of dissertations and textbooks for the MSc in Neuroscience held in the MSc centre.
+The Department also has its own computing support group if there are problems with equipment or software.
+There are copies of dissertations and textbooks for the MSc in Neuroscience held in the MSc office.